-Emergency intercoms, identified by blue lights, are located at various sites on campus.
-The intercoms connect a caller directly to the Boston College Police without the need to dial or use coins, and they enable the Police to respond immediately to the scene of the call.

-The Boston College Police Public Blotter lists the arrests and incidents that take place on campus.
-The blotter is available at Police Headquarters for viewing by members of the University community and the public during normal business hours.
-The blotter does not contain information on crime victims, juvenile arrests or other information prohibited from release by law.

-For additional information regarding the Boston College Police Department, see Boston College Police -- Function and Responsibilities.
+ppendix B: Reporting Crimes Policy ergency intercoms, identified by blue lights, are located at various sites on campus.
+The intercoms connect a caller directly to the Bosto lege Police without the need to dial or use coins, and they enable the Police to respond immediately to the scene of the call. e Boston College Police Public Blotter lists the arrests and incidents that take place on campus.
+The blotter is available at Police adquarters for viewing by members of the University community and the public during normal business hours.
+The blotter does not nation information on crime victims, juvenile arrests or other information prohibited from release by law. additional information regarding the Boston College Police Department, see Boston College Police Function and Responsibilities .